ricardouriegas/notes-cuatri-8/notes/ingles.unidad3.md

   - I know you dont really like the sea but you'll **get used to** it.
   - We never **get used to** this gouse it never felt like home.
   - I' **'m getting used to** being here.

+## Expressing present habit
+- We can use simple present to talk about, a fact or routine or habit
+  - My family **has** tamales for Christmas
+- We can use present progressive to talk about an attitude towards a specific habit:
+  - My bother **is always leaving** his stuff on the floor
+- We can use future simple (will) to talk about a charactestic (typical) behavior of a person:
+  - He **'ll eat** my food and say he didnt do it, as always